Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Conclusions

 \section{Conclusions}

-In this study, we proposed a framework for analyzing the relationship between LON features and algorithm performance in continuous optimization at low computational cost.
-By exploiting the structure of MSG landscapes, local optima can be identified analytically, and BoAs can be defined without iterative search.
-The results of RQ1 showed that the BoAs obtained by the proposed method closely align with those estimated by GD, supporting the validity of our BoA definition for LON construction on MSG landscapes.
-We also proposed a Novelty Search-based instance generation that maximizes diversity in the LON feature space.
-The results demonstrated that diverse landscapes, including regions difficult to reach by random generation, can be produced, and that the design of the initial population has a substantial impact on diversity.
-Evaluation using the generated instance set showed that LON features correlate strongly with the success rates of CMA-ES and DE, enabling performance prediction with $R^2_{\text{cv}}$ ranging from $0.64$ to $0.94$.
-Taken together, the proposed framework provides an MSG-based foundation for analyzing the LON feature–performance link in continuous optimization.
+In this study, we proposed search-free LON construction and novelty-based landscape generation for studying the LON feature--performance link in continuous optimization.
+Our framework exploits the structure of MSG landscapes to identify local optima analytically and to define their BoAs without iterative execution of a search algorithm.
+The experimental results of RQ1 confirmed that the proposed BoAs closely align with gradient-based BoAs, supporting the validity of our search-free LON construction on MSG landscapes.
+The experimental results of RQ2 showed that the proposed method increases feature-space coverage over random generation, and that the design of the initial population has a considerable impact on the resulting coverage.
+Finally, the experimental results of RQ3 demonstrated that LON features of the generated instances correlate strongly with the success rates of CMA-ES and DE, enabling performance prediction with $R^2_{\text{cv}}$ ranging from $0.64$ to $0.94$.
+These results indicate that our framework provides a systematic dataset of feature vector--performance pairs, which serves as a foundation for landscape-aware optimization.

 \begin{credits}